Green-Software-Foundation/if/src/builtins/csv-lookup/README.md

 2. Tries to retrieve given file (with url or local path).
 3. Parses given CSV.
 4. Filters requested information from CSV.
+5. Adds new key-value pairs to the input data
+6. Returns enriched input data

 ## Implementation